-Despite this challenging environment, we have been overwhelmed by the positive engagement of the pharmacy profession with the programme and the numbers of pharmacists who have offered to welcome a student into their practice.
+We have been overwhelmed by the positive engagement of the pharmacy profession with the programme and the numbers of pharmacists who have offered to welcome a student into their practice despite the impact of the COVID-19 Pandemic.
 Many of our pharmacist Supervisors have years of experience tutoring and mentoring students; for others, this will be their first time hosting a pharmacy student.
-The people you meet on your placements are generously giving their time and expertise to help support you with your development and may be the people you meet later in the integrated pharmacy programme and during your career.
+The people you meet on your experiential learning placements are generously giving their time and expertise to help support you with your development and may be the people you meet later in the integrated pharmacy programme and during your career.
 As an ambassador for your School, you can help to ensure that the Supervisor's experience of an experiential learning placement is a positive and rewarding one.